-My heartfelt thanks go out to the following, for providing the information that makes this page possible: Bob Adams (#13P), Chuck Basney Jr., Darrell Bauer, John Blackstock, John Bowman, Bob Brooks (#57P), Art Carter (#54R), Poochie Cox, Steve Creamer, Suzanne Dallefeld, David Edwards, Jim Ernest (#14P), Bill Edwards, David Edwards, Bill Goff, Willy Gong, Craig Grismore (#174F), Al Haggard (#11P), Bob Herrick, Jim Henry (#90N), Dave Hoenig, Jim Hollister, George Holter (#60K), Wayne Hosaka (#55X), Hal Jarrell #45N, Wild Will Kelley (#6N), Dave Kirby, John Klaus, Jack Klein (#8K), Martin Krenz, John Lambrick (#93L), Mike Law, Don Lemelin, Rich Long, Armando Magri, Ken Magri, Tommy McCoy, Matt McNall (#49G), Mike McNall (#50G), Vince Mead (#94), Brian Melton, Bill Millburn (#27S), Ed Moneypenny, Kioren Moss, Jim Osborne, Greg Pearson, Larry Pettis (#18K), Jerilee Phelps, Don Potter (#67J), Greg Pearson, Randy Ressell, Mike SKindell, Devon Sowell (#59R), #Ned Storm (76S), Dennis Suter, Kenny Thomas, Jim Thurman, John Tibben (#60), Chad Turbett, Dave Valiket, and Bob Weirbach.
+My heartfelt thanks go out to the following, for providing the information that makes this page possible: Bob Adams (#13P), Chuck Basney Jr., Darrell Bauer, John Blackstock, John Bowman, Bob Brooks (#57P), Art Carter (#54R), Poochie Cox, Steve Creamer, Suzanne Dallefeld, David Edwards, Jim Ernest (#14P), Bill Edwards, David Edwards, Bill Goff, Willy Gong, Craig Grismore (#174F), Al Haggard (#11P), Bob Herrick, Joe Helm, Jim Henry (#90N), Dave Hoenig, Jim Hollister, George Holter (#60K), Wayne Hosaka (#55X), Rick Huber, Hal Jarrell #45N, Wild Will Kelley (#6N), Rick Kelly, Dave Kirby, John Klaus, Jack Klein (#8K), Martin Krenz, John Lambrick (#93L), Mike Law, Don Lemelin, Rich Long, Armando Magri, Ken Magri, Tommy McCoy, Matt McNall (#49G), Mike McNall (#50G), Vince Mead (#94), Brian Melton, Bill Millburn (#27S), Ed Moneypenny, Kioren Moss, Jim Osborne, Greg Pearson, Larry Pettis (#18K), Jerilee Phelps, Don Potter (#67J), Greg Pearson, Randy Ressell, Robert Russell (#27Z), Mike SKindell, Devon Sowell (#59R), #Ned Storm (#76S), Dennis Suter, Kenny Thomas, Jim Thurman, John Tibben (#60), Chad Turbett, Dave Valiket, and Bob Weirbach.
 The Motorsports Memorial Web Site also provided additional information for this page.

-and good news - the entries for Jesse James Horlicka and Clyde Litch are in error - they survived!
+Latest additions: Frank Reinbeau, Donnie Tortorelli, Steve Polson, and corrected entries for Ron Boyarski and Bill Ershig.
+Also added new or updated photos to dozens of entries.
 May God bless all of these riders and their families and friends with His grace.

 Pro-ranked Phibbs, 21, of Leamington, Ontario, crashed in turn two with another rider during the first heat race on the mile oval at the Indiana State Fairgrounds.